surbhitawasthi/hacktoberfest-surbhitawasthi/README.md

 # hacktoberfest-surbhitawasthi
-An area for collection of java cheatsheet and other useful api and documentation
+An area for collection of java cheatsheet, docs and other useful api and documentation

 Added useful pdfs for javafx